kavia-common/paper_20250923-1542-18350/ClinicalWebInterface/README.md

 Security note: Do not use these settings in production.
 Builds created with `npm run build` do not use the dev server and are unaffected.

-## Login Flow (Demo)
+## Login and Logout Flow (Demo)

 - Navigate to `/login`
 - Click "Sign In" to be redirected to `/dashboard`.
-Protected routes are guarded by a simple localStorage flag.
+- Protected routes are guarded by a localStorage flag `auth.isAuthenticated === "true"`.
+- A "Logout" button appears in the top navigation when authenticated.
+Clicking it clears client auth state and redirects to `/login`.
+- Visiting `/` redirects to `/dashboard` when authenticated, and to `/login` otherwise.

 ## Customization